zmarffy/debpacker/README.md

 ### Packing

 Switch to the root directory of the source code and run `debpack [app version]`.
 It's as simple as that.
 Run `debpack --help` for more options.

-## Code changes that need to be made

-* Add an attempt to write to the destination location before proceeding to create the entire package just to realize permission denied
-* Automatically pack README files and assign them to another command?
-* Automatic setup of a local/real APT repository to drop packages into
-* `bumpversion` integration